omkaracharya/AgileBot/Deploy/README.md

    ##### *Hint: Copy the IdentityFile path from vagrant ssh-config path.
 If you are not using vagrant then provide private key file path.*

-8. Update the environment variables in the environment file `env.conf` according to you target systems.
+8. Update the environment variables in the environment file `env.conf` according to your target systems.

       ```
       AGILEBOT_ID=